Rent Arrears, Repair Targets, Compliance & Complaints Review

-In March 2021, we both attended and completed 96.67% of our emergency repairs within target.
-This is slightly below our target of 98%.
+In May 2021, we both attended and completed 100 % of emergency repairs within target.

-94.20% of standard jobs were attended to and completed within our timescale of 28 working days.
-Our targets are 95% attended to within timescale and 90% completed within timescale.
+90.59 % of standard jobs were attended to and completed within our timescale of 28 working days.
+Our targets are 95% attended to within timescale.